Resources for Undergraduate Students

 Deadline: October 9

-Selected students from ethnic groups underrepresented in the sciences (African American, Hispanic, and Native American) receive travel funding and lodging to attend the 3-day Undergraduate Education Program.
+Selected students from racial/ethnic groups under-represented in the sciences (for example, African American, Hispanic, and Native American including Alaskan or Pacific Islander) receive travel funding and lodging to attend the 3-day Undergraduate Education Program.
 Advisors of undergraduate students may also apply.

 Perry J. Gehring Diversity Student Travel Award